HOW TO CARE AND CARE FOR YOUR PAINTED FURNITURE

 2. Cleaning

-For painted furniture, it is a good practice to dust regularly, as this avoids thicker dust deposits, which then require more vigorous scrubbing (which can press the dust onto the surface).
+It is a good practice to dust painted furniture regularly, as this will help to avoid thicker dust deposits, which then require more vigorous scrubbing (which can push the dust into the surface).

-When you need to wipe dust off a painted surface, it's always best to use a damp (not wet) cloth and a mild detergent.
+When you need to wipe dust off a painted surface, it is always best to use a damp (not wet) cloth and a mild detergent.

 3. Heavy wear

-You could also consider applying a topcoat to protect the painted surface in such a situation.
+You might also consider applying a Finishing Coat to protect the painted surface in such a situation.

-The matte Tuff Top Coat resists heat better than paint, while the satin, glossier Finishing Coat also adds a little extra protection.
+The matte Tuff Top Coat is more heat resistant than paint, while the satin, glossier Finishing Coat also adds a little extra protection.

 4. Heavy decorations